 Dissatisfied with a CRT decision

 If you are unhappy with the decision of the adjudicator you have 28 days from receiving notice of a CRT final decision, to file a Notice of Objection with the CRT.
 This will make the CRT decision unenforceable.
 You can then file a claim or counterclaim in Provincial Court and proceed to a trial before a Provincial Court judge.
+However, after January 1, 2019 a Notice of Objection will not be available for a party who defaults in a tribunal proceeding, instead, you will have to apply to cancel the decision.

 If you took part in facilitated dispute resolution at the CRT, you will attend a trial conference to discuss preparation for trial.
 If you did not participate in dispute resolution, you will be given a date for a settlement conference.